-It’s important to understand what being a first time home buyer in Alberta means, especially if you are looking into applying to any of the provincial assistance programs.
+It’s important to understand what being a first time home buyer in Ontario means, especially if you are looking into applying to any of the provincial assistance programs.

-To qualify as a first-time home buyer in Alberta, you must have never owned or had an interest in a home anywhere in the world previously.
+You are considered a first-time home buyer in Ontario if, in the four-year period prior to a home purchase, you did not occupy a home that you or your current spouse or common-law partner owned.
 Keep in mind that this qualification might vary depending on the program you are applying for.

 Becoming a homeowner is not always easy but there are ways to prepare yourself so that you can be ready to buy a property when the time comes.
 It’s important to set realistic expectations by understanding the market you are going into, and know what financial areas that you need to improve or focus on by speaking to a mortgage advisor.

 Have realistic expectations when it comes to housing prices and supply, especially in the area that you are looking to buy in.
-According to the Alberta Real Estate Association’s April 2023 provincial statistics report, inventory levels in Alberta dropped over last year’s levels by nearly six percent representing the lowest inventory levels reported in April since 2007 and the total residential average price was $462,086.
+According to the Ontario Real Estate Association, there were fewer than 31,000 active residential listings in Ontario at the end of April 2023.
+Active listings were 3.5% below the five-year average and 29.1% below the 10-year average for the month of April.
+The average price of resale residential homes sold across the province in April 2023 was $911,078.
 Highly priced houses will require larger mortgages to finance them as well as larger minimum down payments.

 In Canada, buyers must provide at least a 5% down payment on a home if it costs less than $500,000.
 If the property is more than $500,000, you will be required to have a larger down payment.
 This is a good time to speak to your mortgage advisor and strategize on ways to strengthen your overall finances before applying for a mortgage.
 Mortgage advisors also have connections with different lenders and can find you a better rate than most banks.

 You can also use our qualifier tool to evaluate your ability to afford your target property.